 Genealogy and Local History Collections at the Ogden Farmers' Library

-Rochester Marriage Records -- a searchable site offered and maintained by the City of Rochester.
-Includes approximately 170,000 marriage records from 1876 through 1937.
+Rochester Historic Marriage Records -- a searchable site offered and maintained by the City of Rochester.
+Includes over 170,000 marriage records from 1876 through 1943.

 Rochester Genealogical Society -- official web site for the RGS.
 Includes information on joining the society, plus a wealth of information on researching family history in western New York.

-Ellis Island Ship Passenger Lists -- searchable database of immigrants who came to the United States through Ellis Island.
+Ellis Island Ship Passenger Lists -- searchable database of immigrants who came to the United States through Ellis Island, New York - 1892-1954.

-Family Search Internet Genealogy Service -- official genealogy site of the Latter Day Saints; contains one of the largest collections of free family history and genealogy records in the world.
+Family Search -- official genealogy site of the Latter Day Saints; contains one of the largest collections of free family history and genealogy records in the world.

-Fulton History -- searchable database of over nine million old New York State historical newspaper pages
+Fulton History -- searchable database of over 37 million historic newspaper pages from the U.S. and Canada.

 National Archives & Records Administration's Genealogy Page -- basic information on using the National Archives & Records Administration (NARA) to find family records.